JoeShep/bob-ross-sprint/README.md

 Also bcrypt-cli is a help when generating a user to save to the db for testing purposes pass in the password and the number of times you want it to re-hash(?)

+### Working with the OMDB API
+Get an API key here: http://www.omdbapi.com/apikey.aspx

+Use it with this npm package: [IMDB-API](https://www.npmjs.com/package/imdb-api)